adamdecaf/imagecashletter/client/docs/ImageCashLetterFilesApi.md

 > DeleteICLFile(ctx, fileID, optional)

+Delete file

-Permanently deletes a File and associated CashLetters and Bundles.
+Permanently deletes a File and associated Batches.
 It cannot be undone.

 ### Required Parameters